Whistleblower investigation process: how to prepare for an internal investigation

 Chapters

-Your company has set up a whistleblower system.
-But how do you deal with incoming reports now?
-We have summarised the four most important steps in the internal investigation of a whistleblowing case.
+With the EU Whisteblowing Directive introducing strict new compliance requirements, companies across Europe have had to move fast to introduce a whistleblowing system.
+But how do they deal with incoming reports now?
+We have summarised the four most important steps when it comes to the internal investigation process of a whistleblowing case.

 Step 1: Separate the wheat from the chaff